hopehhchen/DendroCatalogs/README.md

 25. `Tdust`: the dust temperature from the Herschel SED fit, averaged over the projection of each dendrogram feature.
 [K]

 ***For L1688 in Ophiuchus ONLY***, the numbers of c2d and SCUBA2 sources within the projection of each dendrogram feature are also calculated.
 They are in `count_c2d` and `count_SCUBA2`.

+## Glue the Catalogs
+Using `Glue` to explore the data is highly recommended.
+See http://glueviz.org for information about installation and data exploration.

+When opening the catalogs from within `Glue`, please select "Pandas Table" in the drop-down file type menu.

 ## Version Notes
 * The current version is not by any means final products.